AC Power Flow

 updateGenerator!(system, analysis; label = "Generator 2", reactive = 0.2, magnitude = 1.1)

-With these modifications we are not only alteration power system, but also starting voltages, for the next uses of one of the methods, these values now are:
+With these modifications we are not only altering the power system, but also starting voltages.
+For the next uses of one of the methods, these values now are:

 julia> print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)Bus 1: 1.1, -0.07